ThoughtWorksInc/implicit-dependent-type/README.md

 val s: Array[String] @GetElement = "text"
 ```

-In the above example, `@GetElement` acts as a type level function, calculating the element type of given type
+In the above example, `@GetElement` acts as a type level function, calculating the element type of the given type.

 Note that the `Foo @Bar` syntax only applied if `Bar` starts with an upper case character.